-- Investigate areas of planting and landscaping for productive uses.
+- a) Use land sustainably through conservation and restoration.
+Implement compensatory planting proposal of a ratio not less than 1:1 in terms of number as per Lands Department mandatory requirements for preparing Tree Preservation and Removal Proposal. - b) Identify, monitor and protect species listed in the IUCN Red List and other Hong Kong conversation list species to ensure their preservation and promote species recovery, particularly Diospyros vaccinioides. - c) Prioritize native species in planting and landscaping to maximize the local biodiversity included in planning and development projects through enhancing ecological value of the landscape and providing habitat and food sources for local wildlife. - d) Control and reduce the impact of alien species, especially avoiding invasive ones, to prevent disruptions to ecosystems and maintain the natural balance. - e) Investigate areas of planting and landscaping for productive uses.
 Certain plants are useful for absorbing VOCs and other airborne contaminants, while others are exceptional at releasing oxygen at specific times of the day.
-Vertical planting on south-facing walls and trees with dense canopies can absorb solar heat during summer months. - 2.
-Consider the value of trees at the end of their lifespan and create a maintenance program to protect benefits (value for lumber, woodworking, or incense).
+Vertical planting on south-facing walls and trees with dense canopies can absorb solar heat during summer months. - f) Consider the value of trees at the end of their lifespan and create a maintenance program to protect benefits (value for lumber, woodworking, or incense).

-Interaction and "Active Design"
+1.5 Interaction and "Active Design"

-- 1. Pay attention to pedestrian flows to ensure that students have multiple opportunities for socializing and interacting. - Consider designs that make active lifestyles more appealing and desirable (e.g., make stairs prominent and attractive while placing elevators in less prominent locations).
+- a) Pay attention to pedestrian flows to ensure that students have multiple opportunities for socializing and interacting. - b) Consider designs that make active lifestyles more appealing and desirable (e.g., make stairs prominent and attractive while placing elevators in less prominent locations).
 Avoid traditional sedentary-style workspaces.